-A chemical engineer designs and develops the processes that make a diverse range of products.
-Their work focuses on changing the chemical, biochemical and physical state of a substance to turn it into something else, for example making plastic from oil.
+As a chemical engineer, you'll be involved in the design and development of a range of products.
+Your work will focus on changing the chemical, biochemical and physical state of a substance to turn it into something else, such as making plastic from oil.

-They understand how to alter raw materials into required products while taking into consideration health and safety and cost issues.
+You'll need to understand how to alter raw materials into required products, while taking into consideration health and safety and cost issues.

 Modern chemical engineering is also concerned with pioneering valuable new materials and techniques, such as nanotechnology, fuel cells and biomedical engineering.

-Day-today responsibilities are extremely diverse and depend on the role and the sector in which you work.
-In general, tasks may include:
+Your daily activities will be extremely diverse and largely depend on the role and the sector in which you work.
+However, you'll generally need to:

-- working closely with process chemists and control engineers to ensure the process plant is set up to provide maximum output levels and efficient running of the production facility;
+- work closely with process chemists and control engineers to ensure the process plant is set up to provide maximum output levels and efficient running of the production facility

-- designing plant and equipment configuration so that they can be readily adapted to suit the product range and the process technologies involved, taking environmental and economic aspects into account;
+- design plant and equipment configuration so that they can be readily adapted to suit the product range and the process technologies involved, taking environmental and economic aspects into account

-- setting up scale-up and scale-down processes including appropriate changes to equipment design and configuration;
+- set up scale-up and scale-down processes, including making appropriate changes, to equipment design and configuration

-- assessing options for plant expansion or reconfiguration by developing and testing process simulation models;
+- assess options for plant expansion or reconfiguration by developing and testing process simulation models

-- designing, installing and commissioning new production plants, including monitoring developments and troubleshooting;
+- design, install and commission new production plants, including monitoring developments and troubleshooting

-- optimising production by analysing processes and compiling de-bottleneck studies;
+- optimise production by analysing processes and compiling debottleneck studies

-- researching new products from trial through to commercialisation and improving product lines;
+- research new products from trial through to commercialisation and improve product lines

-- ensuring that potential safety issues related to the project operator, the environment, the process and the product are considered at all stages.
+- ensure that potential safety issues related to the project operator, the environment, the process and the product are considered at all stages.

 Examples of work activities in specific sectors include: